Stay Healthy on Family Vacations –

 **Drink bottled water.
 Read before you go on whether or not you should drink the local water.
 When in doubt, drink bottled water AND be sure to use it for brushing teeth.
 Warn children not to drink water in the pool or in the shower or bathtub.

 **Comfort food.
 When you aren’t feeling your best or you feel a little queasy, nothing makes you feel better than saltines or dry cereal like Cheerios.
-Toss in a baggie in case you need them.
+These small packages make them easy to toss in a daypack just in case.
+Give everyone in the traveling party a few.

 **Do NOT buy a pre made kit.
 I don’t know who makes those things you see at Walgreens or the sporting good stores, but they rarely have much more in there than what you need for cuts and bruises.
 Bandaids and tape will NOT help you at 3 am when you have a sick traveler.